 - First Class passengers departing on an international Star Alliance flight (+1 guest)

 - One time pass holders, whether acquired through a Latitude or Flex fare travel option or through mileage redemption.

 - American Express AeroplanPlus Platinum and Corporate Platinum card holders.

 - United Club members departing on a Star Alliance flight (no guests)

-Get access to Air Canada Maple Leaf Lounge and 1,000+ other worldwide locations with Priority Pass - Save 10%!
+Get access to Air Canada Maple Leaf Lounge and 1,000+ airport lounges worldwide with Priority Pass: Save 10%!

 When flying Star Alliance